pabloboo/mynotes/README.md

 Stream controller: interface to your streams.

 Stream: evolution of data through time (example: going from an empty list to a list with one element).

+# Preparing Notes View to read all notes

+FutureBuilder: it subscribes to a Future and when the value of the Future changes it lets you display a widget.
+It ties your Future logic with your UI logic.

+ConnectionState: done is when a Future completes it task.
+If you are working with a Stream it never ends so you must use ConnectionState.waiting when working with Streams.

+NotesService should be a Singleton.
+A Singleton is a pattern where a class instance is the only one inside the entire application.
+NotesService should only have one copy on the entire application.